rben709/Jerry-The-Robot/README.md

   For the IR sensor, it should blink when a signal is being recieved, so if you don't see a blink when pressing a button it is either incorrectly installed, or the battery in the remote is dead.

 #CONTACT
-  For questions and concerns over the program feel free to contact me at rabennett@usf.edu
+  For questions and concerns over the program feel free to contact our lead software engineer at rabennett@usf.edu

   For legal questions or concerns, you may reach our boss at theboss@email.com